MatchaChoco010/AquamarinePainter/README/README-en.md

 ## Disclaimer

 This app was created for personal use, and there are no plans to add features or respond to requests as an OSS project.
-The source code for this app is distributed under the MPL-2.0 license, so if you need to, please fork it and add your own functions.
+The source code for this app is distributed under the MIT license, so if you need to, please fork it and add your own functions.

 ## LICENSE